kubeflow/mxnet-operator/README.md

 Please refer to the [kubeflow installation](https://www.kubeflow.org/docs/started/getting-started/).

-### Verify that MXNet support is included in your Kubeflow deployment
+### Verify that Apache MXNet support is included in your Kubeflow deployment

-Check that the MXNet custom resource is installed
+Check that the Apache MXNet custom resource is installed via:

 ```
 kubectl get crd
 ```

-The output should include `mxjobs.kubeflow.org`
+The output should include `mxjobs.kubeflow.org` like the following:

 ```
 NAME                                           AGE